fluent/fluent-plugin-sql/README.md

 | >= 1.0.0          | >= v0.14.4 | >= 2.1 |
 | <  1.0.0          | <  v0.14.0 | >= 1.9 |

-NOTE: fluent-plugin-sql v1.0.0 is now RC.
-We will release stable v1.0.0 soon.

 ## Installation

     $ fluent-gem install fluent-plugin-sql --no-document
-    $ fluent-gem install pg -v 0.21.0 --no-document # for postgresql
+    $ fluent-gem install pg --no-document # for postgresql

 You should install actual RDBMS driver gem together. `pg` gem for postgresql adapter or `mysql2` gem for `mysql2` adapter.
 Other adapters supported by [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) should work.

 We recommend that mysql2 gem is higher than `0.3.12` and pg gem is higher than `0.16.0`.

-We must use pg gem 0.21.0 (< 1.0.0) because ActiveRecord 5.0 or later doesn't support Ruby 2.1.
+If you use ruby 2.1, use pg gem 0.21.0 (< 1.0.0) because ActiveRecord 5.1.4 or earlier doesn't support Ruby 2.1.
-NOTE: ActiveRecord has supported pg 1.0.0 since ActiveRecord 5.1.5.

 ## Input: How It Works